AFCENT leads Air Force’s Agile Combat Employment model

 |Downloads:

-This work, AFCENT leads Air Force’s Agile Combat Employment model [Image 3 of 3], by A1C Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFCENT leads Air Force’s Agile Combat Employment model, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.